Ouali-Alami/ecom-web-app/README.md

 How to configure your services in various ways (mixed here for demonstration purposes):

--Centralized your config in a service config-service.
--Directly within the service itself, ensuring self-sufficient configuration and management.
--via Consul (iin this case config-service is not required).

 How to use a gateway-service to handle the clients (here: angular ecom-web-app) requests with a single entry point.

 How to resolve corss issues via the gateway-service configuration.